40 Wall Street: 1946 plane crash

 On the evening of May 20, 1946, a Beechcraft C-45F Expediter airplane belonging to the United States Army Air Forces crashed into 40 Wall Street's northern facade.
 The twin-engine plane was heading for Newark Airport on a flight originating at Lake Charles Army Air Field in Louisiana.
 It struck the 58th floor of the building at about 8:10 pm, creating a 20 × 10 ft hole in the masonry.
 The crash killed all five aboard the plane, including a Women's Army Corps officer, though no one in the building or on the ground was hurt.
 The fuselage and the wing of the splintered plane fell onto the 12th-story setback, while parts of the aircraft and pieces of brick and mortar from the building fell into the street below.
 Fog and low visibility were identified as the main causes of the crash, since LaGuardia Field had reported a heavy fog that reduced the ceiling to 500 ft, obscuring the view of the ground for the pilot at the building's 58th story.

-The month after the crash, the owners of 40 Wall Street filed a building application with the Department of Buildings to fix the hole in the facade.
-This crash was the second in New York City in less than a year; an Army B-25 bomber struck the 78th floor of the Empire State Building in July 1945, also caused by fog and poor visibility.
+The month after the plane crash, the owners of 40 Wall Street filed a building application with the Department of Buildings to fix the hole in the facade.
+This crash was the second in New York City in less than a year; an Army B-25 bomber having struck the 78th floor of the Empire State Building in July 1945, also caused by fog and poor visibility.
 The incident prompted the Army, in June 1946, to ban planes from landing in New York City during heavy fog.
 It was the last time a plane crashed into a building in New York City in the 20th century.